HarkerDev/harker-bell-server/docs/api.md

 ## `GET` /clientsInternal

-Returns the number of clients currently connected to the Harker Bell websocket server, represented by the length of the response in bytes. **For internal use.**
+Gets the number of clients currently connected to the Harker Bell websocket server, represented by the length of the response in bytes. **For internal use.**

 #### Request Structure
 No parameters necessary.